KnapsackPro/docs.knapsackpro.com/_posts/2021-04-23-estimate-database-connections-pool-size-for-rails-application.md

   pool: 5
 {% endhighlight %}

-or as part of URL to the database:
+or as a part of a URL to the database:

 {% highlight yml %}
 development: